 Lafarge Nest Information

 The Lafarge downtown Vancouver concrete plant is on the waterfront of Vancouver’s inner harbor, beside the main CP rail tracks and sidings, in the heart of Vancouver’s busy container and grain port facilities.
 The nest tree the eagles used for a number of years is alone on the property, right on the water’s edge and outside the property’s fenced area.
 An artificial nest structure, designed by David Hancock, sits beside the tree where it can be used by the eagles both as a perch and as a replacement nest site if something happens to the tree – and in fall 2014, the part of the tree holding the nest blew down in a windstorm.
 Unfortunately, the eagles did not move to the artificial nest, instead rebuilding a nest several blocks away which they had used before moving to the Lafarge site – but they are seen perching there frequently, and the cam provides a nice view of the beautiful Vancouver harbour and surrounding mountains.
-As of early 2018, we have watched the eagles raise nine young eagles at the Lafarge site, and local observers report that they’ve raised another three at their new nest.
+As of the 2018 season, we have watched the eagles raise ten young eagles at the Lafarge site, and local observers report that they’ve raised another five at their new nest.

 The camera has stopped working;